-Designated the state’s official team sport, OUTRIGGER CANOE RACING draws hundreds of paddlers to clubs throughout the islands.
-However, it is more than a popular activity—it’s a culturally significant link to the legendary seafaring traditions of Hawai‘i.
+Designated as the state’s official team sport, OUTRIGGER CANOE RACING draws hundreds of paddlers to clubs throughout the Hawaiian Islands.
+However, it is more than a popular activity — it’s a culturally significant link to the legendary seafaring traditions of Hawai‘i.

-Hawai‘i’s first settlers arrived aboard DOUBLE-HULLED SAILING CANOES that they paddled across 2,000 miles of uncharted ocean using only the stars and flight patterns of birds to guide them.
-They found the islands more than 1,000 years before European explorers arrived in 1778.
+Hawai‘i’s first settlers arrived aboard DOUBLE-HULLED SAILING CANOES using only the stars and flight patterns of birds to guide them.
+They found the Hawaiian Islands more than 1,000 years before European explorers arrived in 1778.

-Typically, canoes were used for interisland travel, fishing and sport, to transport warriors into battle and for exploratory voyages.
+Typically, canoes were used for interisland travel, fishing and sport.
 Today, they’re primarily used for fun.

-A modern-day outrigger is powered by six paddlers in a 45-foot fiberglass, singleor double-hulled canoe, which features the ama—a pontoon attached to one side of the hull to provide added stability.
-Many hotels offer LESSONS, or seek out a company to experience this thrilling ride.
+A modern-day outrigger is powered by six paddlers in a 45-foot fiberglass, single- or double-hulled canoe.
+Many hotels offer lessons, or seek out a company to experience this thrilling ride.